 The comments of the regulator are incorporated into the RBP, and a comprehensive application is compiled, comprising policies, processes and other related documentation.
 The KYC and associated forms of all key individuals are also prepared for submissions.

-The formal application is then sent across to the DFSA, who reviews the pack over a period of 7-10 business days, and then accepts it.
+The formal application is then sent across to the DFSA, who reviews the pack over a period of 15-20 business days and conducts detailed KYC on the controllers and senior management.
+Once cleared by the KYC provider, an invoice is sent to the client who has to make a payment of this application fee, following which the DFSA formally accepts the application.
 The detailed review process then commences, and this can take anywhere between 60 and 90 days to complete.

 The regulator maintains communication with the applicant at all times during the review, reverting with an initial review 2 weeks into the application, and then follow-up reviews thereafter.
 The DFSA also meets with the SEO, FO and CO/MLRO designates, and conducts a detailed interview with them.